GenericMappingTools/GMT.jl/docs/src/modules.md

 So, each module defines a set of aliases to the one letter options that are reported in each module man page.

-Before diving more in the way options may be transmitted in the model we have to understand what happens with the output image file.
+Before diving more in the way options may be transmitted into the module, we have to understand what happens with the output image file.
 The *fmt="ps"* states that the output image format is in PostScript (actually, with the exception of *grdimage -A*, the only format that *GMT* can write).
 But we can also say *fmt="jpg"*, or *fmt="png"* or *fmt="pdf"*.
 In such cases, the *ghostscript*